 Patellofemoral pain syndrome (PFPS) also known as runners knee, chondromalacia patellae is a generic term used to describe kneecap pain at the front of the knee.
 Symptoms include an aching pain in the knee joint, particularly at the front of the knee around and under the patella.
 Treatment includes rest, applying ice or cold therapy to reduce pain and inflammation along with a full rehabilitation program of specific exercises along with knee taping.
 Read more on patella pain treatment.

-Should I seek professional treatment?
+Should I seek professional treatment for my Netball injury?

 - Severe pain, especially on walking